-Biomedical Science students at Univ are able to draw on the experience of tutors with a broad range of expertise to help them over the course of their studies.
-All College tutors in this course are active in research and are eager to introduce undergraduates to the excitement of the experimental medical sciences.
+As a Biomedical Science student at Univ, you are able to draw on the experience of tutors with a broad range of expertise to help you over the course of your studies.
+All College tutors in this course are active in research and are eager to introduce you to the excitement of the experimental medical sciences.
 There is a strong community amongst Biomedical Science students at Univ; students are supported in pursuing broad interests within the degree should they want to, but everyone remains part of a unified cohort.

 Resources